mautic/user-documentation/docs/contacts/manage_contacts.rst

         (function(w,d,t,u,n,a,m){w['MauticTrackingObject']=n;
             w[n]=w[n]||function(){(w[n].q=w[n].q||[]).push(arguments)},a=d.createElement(t),
             m=d.getElementsByTagName(t)[0];a.async=1;a.src=u;m.parentNode.insertBefore(a,m)
-        })(window,document,'script','http(s)://yourmautic.com/mtc.js','mt');
+        })(window,document,'script','http(s)://example.com/mtc.js','mt');

         mt('send', 'pageview');
     </script>

 *Don't forget to change the scheme (http(s)) either to http or https depending what scheme you use for your Mautic.
 Also, change [example.com] to the domain where your Mautic runs.*

-The advantage of JS tracking is that the tracking request which can take quite long time to load is loaded asynchronously so it doesn't slow down the tracked website.
-JS also allows to track more information automatically:
+The advantage of JavaScript tracking is that the tracking request which can take quite long time to load is loaded asynchronously so it doesn't slow down the tracked website.
+JavaScript also allows you to track more information automatically:

 * **Page Title** is the text written between ``</title>`` tags